rkulla/vimogen/README.md

 want to install.
 If you don't have any new plugins you wish to install, you can still use vimogen to update or uninstall your existing plugins as long as they were installed as Pathogen bundles.
 Vimogen will look in your bundle directory and generate a $HOME/.vimogen_repos for you the first time you run it.
+Note that for this to work your existing bundles must also contain git repositories.

 __Q: What if I use different plugins depending on what operating system I'm using at any given time?__